chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 On a strong hit, your quest is complete.
 Mark experience (troublesome=1; dangerous=2; formidable=3; extreme=4; epic=5).

 On a weak hit, there is more to be done or you realize the truth of your quest.
-Envision what you discover (Ask the Oracle if unsure).
+Envision what you discover (Ask for Inspiration if unsure).
 Then, mark experience (troublesome=0; dangerous=1; formidable=2; extreme=3; epic=4).
 You may Swear an Iron Vow to set things right.
 If you do, add +1.

 On a miss, your quest is undone.
-Envision what happens (Ask the Oracle if unsure), and choose one.
+Envision what happens (Ask for Inspiration if unsure), and choose one.

 * You recommit: Clear all but one filled progress, and raise the quest’s rank by one (if not already epic).
 * You give up: Forsake Your Vow